Posted on

 check_thresholds

-Note: you may need to install bc, try using dnf install bc or apt-get install bc
+Note: you may need to install bc, try using apt-get install bc for Debian-based systems, dnf install bc for Fedora/RHEL-based systems, or zypper install bc for openSUSE systems.

 Step 2: Automating the Script with Cron